Advertisement

 White willow is a large deciduous tree native to Europe, western and central Asia.
 Its bark yields an aspirin substitute that reduces pain and inflammation without some of the harsh side effects of aspirin.

-YERBA MATE
+YERBA MATÉ

 Yerba maté is a plant is grown mainly in Paraguay, Argentina, Uruguay, and Brazil.
 The leaves are dried, powdered, and made into a tea which has been drunk since ancient times.
-Yerba maté, also called simply maté, contains xanthines, which are alkaloids in the same family as caffeine and Yerba Matetheobromine, the stimulants also found in coffee and cacao.
+Yerba maté, also called simply maté, contains xanthines, which are alkaloids in the same family as caffeine and theobromine, the stimulants also found in coffee and cacao.
 Researchers have found that yerba maté does contain caffeine, but some people seem to tolerate it better than coffee or tea.
 As with coffee and tea, users benefit from focus and alertness but also can experience anxiety, jitters, and heart palpitations.
 Yerba maté has many nutrients including vitamin C, several B vitamins, magnesium, calcium, iron, potassium, manganese and zinc.
 For more information, read our review of Guayakí Maté.

 YUMBERRY

-The yumberry is a high-antioxidant “superfruit,” a red tree fruit that has been growing iYumberryn Asia for about 2,000 years.
+The yumberry is a high-antioxidant “superfruit,” a red tree fruit that has been growing in Asia for about 2,000 years.
 Its phytochemical is the free-radical-scavenging antioxidant, oligomeric proanthocyanidin (OPC).
 In China it is called yangmei, in Japanese, yamamomo.
 In English, the tree is variously called the yumberry, Chinese strawberry, Chinese bayberry, Japanese bayberry and red bayberry.
 From the outside, the yumberry looks like a lychee.
 But while the lychee’s thin exterior peels off to reveal a white fruit inside, the yumberry is a solid fruit with red-purple interior similar in color to pomegranate arils.
 In the U.S., it is currently available in juice form.

-Photo courtesy of Wikipedia.com.
+Yumberries.
+Photo courtesy Wikimedia.

 Go To Page 1: Overview & Terms Beginning With A